Siege of Caudebec: Aftermath

 Parma's withdrawal was complete, but he had to abandon his transport with the sick and wounded.
-Having escaped from Henry's army, Parma's force then marched eastward at speed reaching Saint Cloud within five days.
+Having escaped from Henry's army, Parma's force then marched eastward at speed, reaching Saint Cloud within five days.
 The Duke afterwards reinforced the garrison in Paris before returning to Flanders.

 Even though Henry had been fooled by Parma, the victory did lay with him strategically since Parma had retreated before him and Caudebec was back in the hands of the King.
 At the same time, Henry's opportunity to destroy the Spanish and Catholic army had been missed.
-Parma had escaped to Flanders, but the Spanish court on the view of his retreat meant that he had fallen foul with them and was removed from the position as governor.
+Parma had escaped to Flanders, but the Spanish court's view of his retreat meant that he had fallen foul of them and was removed from the position as governor.
 On 2 December, Parma died at Arras, the wound from the battle having proved fatal.

 A League and Spanish force defeated an Anglo-Royal army at Craon on 21 May, but elsewhere they were less successful.
 By Winter of that year Henry gave up campaigning, but for him at least and the Protestant army Parma was no longer a serious threat.
 In December Henry disbanded his army but was no closer to recapturing his kingdom.